 Researchers found that glycerin helps skin cells mature and function properly.
-This is because glycerin pairs with an enzyme, phospholipase D, found in our body.
-Together this creates a signal that helps direct the cells through their lifecycle, enabling new, young skin cells to the surface.
-Instead of just replicating, they hang around and mature, secreting lipids that help protect the skin's surface.
+This is because glycerin pairs with an enzyme, phospholipase D, in our body.
+Together this creates a signal that helps direct the cells through their lifecycle, enabling new, young skin cells to reach the surface.
+Instead of replicating, they hang around and mature, secreting lipids that help protect the skin's surface.

 Glycerin comes in synthetic and natural forms, such as vegetable glycerine.
 This is what you want to use in your natural skincare recipes.

 Glycerin can be sticky.
 Do not add more than 5% of your product's total weight in glycerin to prevent a sticky feeling product.